adegard/tagui_scripts/README.md

 <img src="https://raw.githubusercontent.com/adegard/tagui_scripts/master/20180529214753.png"  align="center">

 # Why This ?
-TagUI is very powerful program which use native language for web-scraping and RPA (Robotic Process Automation), but at the begin it could be a bit tricky to find and remember all commands.
+TagUI (reference: https://github.com/kelaberetiv/TagUI) is very powerful program which use native language for web-scraping and RPA (Robotic Process Automation), but at the begin it could be a bit tricky to find and remember all commands.
 Then I built this tool to simplify and accelerate coding.
 Enjoy!

 # Installation (Windows)